Wildhoney/Switzerland/README.md

 Switzerland components only take string values as their attributes as that's all the HTML spec allows.
 Using the types we can transform those string values into JS values, and with this approach we allow for greater interoperability.
 Components can be used as pure HTML, using vanilla JS, or inside React, Vue, Angular, etc...
 Passing complex state to components only reduces their reusability.

 Where other JS libraries fall short, Switzerland considers all web assets to be within its remit.
 For example in React it is fairly common to use a third-party, non-standard, somewhat hacky JS-in-CSS solution that brings its own set of complexities and issues.
 With Switzerland it's easy to package up a regular CSS file alongside the component, and have the assets it references load relative to the JS document without any configuration.
-For that we simply render a `style` node in the `vdom` middleware &ndash; or the `template` middleware if we choose to use JS template literals:
+For that we simply render a `style` node in the `html` middleware &ndash; or the `template` middleware if we choose to use JS template literals:

 ```javascript
 import { create, init, m, t } from 'switzerland';